 THE PLOT SHAPE OF DOG DAYS

 Dog Days is far from plotless.
 If it appears plotless that is because it’s an example of a ‘meandering’ story structure, in which one event leads to flashbacks and asides.
 The hero has a desire, but it is not intense.
 He covers a great deal of territory in a haphazard way and he encounters a number of characters from different levels of society.
-Ulysses and Alice and Wonderland are well-known examples of the meandering plot, which foregrounds other aspects of story over the desire, plan and battle of the main character.
+Ulysses and Alice and Wonderland are well-known examples of the meandering plot, which foregrounds other aspects of story over the desire, plan and big struggle of the main character.